audiophonics/Evo_Sabre_Volumio3/README.md

 ## What this does not do :
-* I could not add the option to easily import a custom logo for startup, this framework is not really designed for making a HTMLcanvas pop in the UI and image analysis.
+* I could not add the option to easily import a custom logo for startup, this framework is not really designed for making a HTMLcanvas pop in the UI and do image analysis on the fly.
 I might add that later as a secondary utility.
 * Changing timezone (so the display will show the correct time).
 This is a work in progress and will be available soon.